darrenldl/blockyarchive/SBX_FORMAT.md

 Assumes configuration is **M** data shards and **N** parity shards.

+### Note
-**Note** that the following only describes the sequence number arrangement, not the actual block arrangement.
+The following only describes the sequence number arrangement, not the actual block arrangement.

+See section "Block interleaving scheme" below for details on actual block arrangement.

 ### Common blocks header: